-4a: Firm Description - Townsend Financial Planning registered with the Kentucky Department of Financial Institutions ("Department") in October 2006.
-Townsend Financial Planning, LLC (TFP) was organized in April 2011 and updated its registration with the Department at that time.
+4a: Firm Description - Townsend Financial Planning is registered with the Securities Exchange Commission ("SEC").
+Townsend Financial Planning, LLC (TFP) was organized in April 2011.
 Melody W. Townsend is the managing member, Chief Compliance Officer (CCO) and President of the Firm.